Bimagic squares of primes

 17 |

-André Gérardin, in Sphinx-Oedipe, published various magic squares of primes from 1916.
+André Gérardin, in Sphinx-Oedipe, published various magic squares of primes beginning in 1916.
 For example, he gives this interesting method using sums of squares.

 + |